 On the other hand, if the concrete is to have high strength, air voids are undesirable.
 In this case, the formation of foam, for example due to plasticizers, is prevented with anti-foaming agents.

-Our Dynamic Foam Analyzer – DFA100 investigates the foamability and foam stability based on reproducible foam height measurements.
+Our instruments investigate the foamability and foam stability based on reproducible foam height measurements.
 This enables both the required formation of foam due to surfactants and the effect of anti-foam additives to be characterized.